Abstract

 • Technology: Students must be able to:

-• Each student or group of students working together will need a computer with a Java-capable browser.
+• Each student or group of students working together will need a computer with a web browser.
 Students should be comfortable using the computer and browser.
 Calculators may be helpful for solving problems that arise in discussions.

 Teacher Preparation